HomeTrue North Blog

 Is Banff better than Jasper?

 Banff has more to offer in terms of convenience and accessibility to mountains.
-Jasper is a lot more difficult to reach.
-However, Jasper is the more relaxed of the two towns, with far fewer people and visitors.
-Banff also has a more upscale feel, with high-end outdoor stores like Helly Hansen, Canada Goose Down, and Fjallraven lining Banff Ave.
+Jasper is more difficult to reach.
+However, Jasper is a charming mountain town, with fewer people and visitors.
+Banff has a more upscale feel, with high-end outdoor stores like Helly Hansen, Canada Goose, and Fjallraven lining Banff Ave.

 Is the Jasper skywalk worth it?

 The Icefield Skywalk is an experience you will not find anywhere else in Canada.
-You will experience a rush as you look down from the Jasper glass bridge and see bewildering peaks capped by glaciers.
+Experience a rush as you look down from the glass bridge and see the valley below, surrounded by mountains.

 Does Jasper have hot springs?